PritomDas/PritomDas/README.md

 ---

- 🔭 I’m planning for a Project **Resume and Interview Scheduling Chatbot**.
+ 🔭 I’m currently working in Microsoft as **Azure Escalation Engineer** and earlier I was working in GPR as **Cloud Platform Engineer**.

- 🌱 I’m currently preparing for AWS Solutions Architect Professional and CompTia Security+
+ 🌱 I’m currently preparing for Azure Administrator Certification.

  👯 I’m looking to collaborate for helping to build Data Pipelines and Cloud Infrastructures.

- 🤔 I’m looking for Cloud Security related full time positions.
+ 🤔 I’m looking for Cloud Security book recommendations to read!

  💬 Ask me about Leadership, Data Engineering, Cloud, Data Visualization and any Tech-related stuff.